Dry suit: Overheating before a dive

 Dressing into a dry suit is usually more time-consuming than a wet suit, and may require the assistance of another person to check the neck seal and close the zipper.
 In situations where the air is warm but the water cold, a prolonged time on the deck of a boat donning a dry suit and other gear can present a risk of overheating to the diver.
 This is a particular problem to relatively inexperienced divers, who may require more time to dress in.
 This problem can be mitigated by preparing all other equipment as far as possible before fully donning the suit and to wet the outside of the suit, and the hair and face after closing the zipper, to provide some evaporative cooling while on deck.
 Professional stand-by divers may have a similar problem, as they are required to be ready for deployment at all times while the working diver is in the water, which may involve waiting on deck for several hours.
 Wetting the outside of the suit, and seating the diver in shade and a breeze, are the usual solutions to this problem.
 Overheating in the suit can also happen when there is a difficult route to the water for a shore dive.
-A side effect of overheating is that the sweat produced by the diver can wet the thermal undergarment or condense on the inside of the suit, reducing the insulating qualities during the dive.
+A side effect of overheating is that the sweat produced by the diver can condense on the inside of the suit, or wet the thermal undergarment, reducing the insulating qualities during the dive.

 Wind chill after a dive

 Evaporative cooling in wind can, in very cold or windy conditions, remove more heat from the diver than the water does.
 This effect can also occur on deck in cold wind with spray.
-Any form of protection against the wind and spray can be to some degree effective against wind chill.
+Any form of protection against the wind and spray that reduces evaporative cooling on the surface of the suit can be to some degree effective against wind chill.
+Adding air to the interior of the suit also increases insulation.

+Temperatures above the ice may be considerably lower than water temperature, which is limited by freezing point of the water, and may be further exacerbated by wind chill.
+This can be a limiting factor on the endurance of the surface team if inadequately insulated and sheltered, and can have an impact on the divers on exiting the water in wet exposure suits.